2022-06-17: StreamingHub - Building Reusable, Reproducible Workflows

 StreamingHub

 First, I'll introduce StreamingHub.
-Next, I'll explain how we built scientific workflows for different domains using it, and the lessons we learnt by doing so.
+Second, I'll explain how we used it to build real-time analytics workflows for different domains, and the lessons we learnt by doing so.

-StreamingHub is a stream-oriented approach for data analysis and visualization.
+StreamingHub is a data access framework for real-time data processing.
 It consists of four components.

 The data mux operates as a bridge between connected sensors, datasets, and data streams.
-It uses DDS metadata to create the data streams needed for a task, and streams both data and DDS metadata.
+It uses DFDS metadata to create the data streams needed for a task, and streams both data and DFDS metadata.

 The data mux provides three modes of execution: